 Spelling variations of this family name include: Sager, Sage, Sagar, Seger, Saeger (Magdeburg and many more.

-Another 57 words (4 lines of text) are included under the topic Early Segers Notables in all our PDF Extended History products and printed products wherever possible.
+Another 38 words (3 lines of text) are included under the topic Early Segers Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

 Segers Settlers in United States in the 17th Century